Whether you’re starting a new hobby or a new business, 3D printing jewelry is an exciting project to take on.

 Sadly, there are some other problems with SLA 3D printers.
 For example, the resin is toxic and smells bad, making the printing process more dangerous.
 And, after a print is finished, you have to wash the part and cure it with a UV light.

 But if you want to print high-detail models and are okay with spending a lil’ extra, then an SLA 3D printer is definitely for you!

 Check out our related article on resin vs filament 3D printing here to learn more.

 Why 3D Print Jewelry?

 The cost is so low.
 Crazy low.
 You don’t need a staff of trained machinists, design engineers, and project managers.
 You are the entire team.
-You don’t need a $250,000 CNC milling machine, a couple hundred dollars for a printer will suffice.
+You don’t need a $250,000 CNC milling machine; a printer that costs a couple of hundred dollars will suffice.
 You don’t need a $100 piece of raw material to prototype with, $5 is plenty.
 Finally, you don’t need to pay someone hourly to make it, you hit “go” and leave the room.

 So why 3D print jewelry?
 It’s faster, cheaper, more customizable, and you can make any shape you want.